News

 The Minnesota Department of Education recently tasked CEED with revising the Early Childhood Indicators of Progress (ECIPs).
 This important document describes things that children should know and be able to do before kindergarten.
 To revise the ECIPs, CEED staff put together work groups that drew members from geographically and racially diverse communities and from a wide range of fields.

-Our NEW Tip Sheet explores music and emotional regulation
+Our NEW tip sheet explores music and emotional regulation